 Costa Rica’s national parks are the nation’s pride and joy, with good reason.
 Whether you’re enjoying a thermal mud bath at Rincon de la Vieja or enjoying the white beaches and wildlife of Manuel Antonio National Park, you’ll find yourself surrounded by lush rainforests, mangroves, lagoons, and mountain waterfalls.

 With its high altitude cloud forests, tropical beaches, volcanoes, waterfalls and rivers Costa Rica is a nature lover's paradise.
 The country’s commitment to environmental issues makes it a must-visit location for ecotourists, birdwatchers, anglers, scuba divers and snorkelers.
-Here are six things to do in Costa Rica in 2020 to make the most of your trip.
+Here are six things to do in Costa Rica to make the most of your trip.

 Visit One of Costa Rica’s National Parks